Britannia Beach: Britannia Beach landslide disaster

 The mine boomed in the late 1920s and early 1930s, becoming the largest producer of copper in the British Commonwealth by 1929, under the management of the mine manager C.P.
 Browning.

 In the 1940s there were talks to build an artist village in Britannia's hills, but that plan did not proceed.

 Miners unionized in 1946 and suffered through their first strike.
 Low copper prices saw the Britannia Mine Company reduced to seven employees, and in 1959 it went into liquidation.

 In 1963 the Anaconda Mining Company bought the property and production continued for the next eleven years.
 300 employees managed to produce 60,000 tons of concentrate each year.
 Ferries services stopped around May 1965 after the highway and railway connections had been constructed.
 The connections made it easier to transport the copper, but high operating costs and taxes eventually forced the mine to close on November 1, 1974.
 The company did not attempt to clean up the mine and chemical wastes that it produced, since environmental protection laws had not yet been enacted and enforcement of the Fisheries Act was never applied.
-A newly elected labour government presented higher anticipated union costs and the ore vein had already been 'highgraded'.
+A newly elected labour government presented higher anticipated union costs and the ore vein had already been 'highgraded' (rich ores stolen).
 With the closure of the mine, the economy of the town diminished rapidly, and the railway station shut down soon after.
 Residents responded to the closure of the mine with a museum plan, preserving the copper concentrator and other historic buildings as part of the British Columbia Mining Museum [now Britannia Mine Museum].